 1. Alcohol Policy.
-At all times, chapters must follow the appropriate rules, as set forth below, local and national chapter rules, the Code of Conduct, and state and local law with regard to alcohol consumption within their houses.
+At all times, chapters must follow the appropriate rules, as set forth below, local and national chapter rules, the university Code of Conduct, and state and local law with regard to alcohol consumption within their houses.

-A bar monitor, that is not a current Illinois Tech undergraduate, must be identified and approved by the Office Campus Life and who must be present throughout the party or event.
+A bar monitor, that is not a current Illinois Tech undergraduate, must be identified and approved by the Office Student Life and who must be present throughout the party or event.
 All bar monitors must, at a minimum, have gone through TIPS or other similar training.

-An event registration form must be submitted to the Office of Campus Life no less than 7 calendar days prior to the event.
+A Fraternity and Sorority event registration form must be submitted to the Office of Student Life no less than 7 calendar days prior to the event.
 The event information will be forwarded to Public Safety.

-A complete guest list of attendees who are not current members or chapter alumni must be submitted to the Office of Campus Life no less than 48 hours prior to the event.
-A post-event guest list with signatures must be turned in to the Office of Campus Life before the end of the business day following the event.
+A complete guest list of attendees who must be submitted to the Office of Student Life no less than 48 hours prior to the event.
+A post-event guest list with signatures must be turned in to the Office of Student Life before the end of the business day following the event.